 A dream of mine is to design icons for a video game or physical toy.

-And to make an icon font or library and package it in a way that’s makes it easy to use for people in their own projects.
+And to make an icon font or library, and make it available in a way that makes it easy for people to use in their own projects.
 Kind of like Font Awesome!
-Oh, it would be incredible to contribute to their icon library.
+It would be incredible to contribute icons or an icon style to their icon library.
+I enjoy designing icons and it would be nice to share them with others.

 Tools